ry2304/Online_Retail_Store/README.md

 # Online Retail Store Analysis

-Welcome to the Online Retail Store Analysis repository.
 This project contains a full data analysis process for a UK-based e-commerce company using Python.
 The work focuses on data cleaning, exploration, visualization, insights, and actionable recommendations.

-This is part of my data analytics portfolio as a college student passionate about turning data into business insights.

 ---